In a paper by Pankil Shah, EnterpriseDB which sells a paid version of PostGreSQL, tries to compare Microsoft SQL Server to PostGreSQL…

 - MERGE SQL statement has been specified since the 2003 version of the SQL standard and is a part of SQL Server, but had never been released in PostGreSQL.

-- Temporal table has been defined in the 2015 version of ISO standard SQL and they are available in SQL Server since the 2017 version.
+- Temporal tables has been defined in the 2015 version of ISO standard SQL and they are available in SQL Server since the 2017 version.
 PostGreSQL use a an abominable ersatz, unusable: none of the SQL temporal operator has been implemented…

 - SQL standard make a big distinction between PROCEDUREs and functions called UDF (User Defined Function) in the SQL standard.
 MS SQL Server respects it while PG confuses procedures and functions, that causes a great lack of security (a user can create a UPPER function that discards data because of the overloading code strategy…).